Tooth agenesis: what is it, the causes and treatments

 Impress aligners offer an innovative and discreet solution for patients with dental agenesis.
 Our clear aligners are customised and can correct the position of the teeth.
 This is especially important to ensure an even distribution in jaw movement and to improve dental aesthetics.
 Impress treatments are suitable for both adolescents and adults and can be adapted to the needs of patients with tooth agenesis to achieve their desired aesthetic and to improve the function of the teeth.

 If you are interested in our removable orthodontic treatments with aligners, visit your nearest Impress clinic and you can meet the team of professionals who will supervise your treatment.
-You can also make an appointment online, by phone on +44 20 3808 1072, WhatsApp or by writing to london@smile2impress.com.
+You can also make an appointment online, by phone on +44 20 3808 1072, or via WhatsApp.

 Share Article